-(2) Material: Fencing may be constructed of aluminum, steel, vinyl, chain link, wooden, brick, masonry, decorative stone or other material similar in durability.
-No barbed wire or sharp pointed fence less than 8 feet tall shall be erected.
+- (2) Material: Fencing may be constructed of aluminum, steel, vinyl, chain link, wooden, brick, masonry, decorative stone or other material similar in durability.
+No barbed wire or sharp pointed fence less than 8 feet tall shall be erected. - (3) Federal, State or Local Utilities: May install a fence as described in §5.03 (C) (2) with the exception that the fence may not be less than 6 feet if topped by barbed wire.